-- You must also change the admin password to enable this feature after the User Station is restored with any backup file created with an earlier software version (1.0.0 or 1.0.1) regardless of the initial version. - 2.
-Restart or boot up the User Station. - 3.
-When a blinking text cursor displays on the top-left corner of the screen after the initial BIOS image, press Esc within a second. - 4.
-A menu with the two options below is shown. - Boot KX III User Station - Reset KX III User Station to Factory Defaults - 5.
-Select Reset KX III User Station to Factory Defaults. - To abandon the factory reset, select the other option.

-- 6. When the system prompts you to enter user credentials, type the admin credentials -- "admin" user and the current admin password. - The default admin password is "raritan" if not changed yet. - 7.
-If the admin credentials are correct, the User Station performs the factory reset and then reboots. - If the credentials are incorrect, the User Station returns back to the menu in step 4.
+- To perform factory reset when the device boots up: - 1.
+Restart or boot up the User Station. - 2.
+When a blinking text cursor displays on the top-left corner of the screen after the initial BIOS image, press Esc within a second. - 3.
+A menu with the two options below is shown. - Boot KX III User Station - Reset KX III User Station to Factory Defaults - 4.
+Select Reset KX III User Station to Factory Defaults. - To abandon the factory reset, select the other option. - 5.
+When the system prompts you to enter user credentials, type the admin credentials -- "admin" user and the current admin password. - The default admin password is "raritan" - 6.
+If the admin credentials are correct, the User Station performs the factory reset and then reboots.
+If the credentials are incorrect, the User Station returns back to the menu.